TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     You can also run generated qemu images with a command like 'runqemu qemux86'

-Now, we are ready to build a full Edison image with the following bitbake command.
-First, verify again we are working under the right path:
+Verify again we are working under the right path:

     $ pwd
     /home/iotchampion/Old/edison-src/build

     $ls
     conf

+Now, we are ready to build a full Edison image with the following bitbake command.

     $ bitbake edison-image
     Loading cache: 100% |###################################################################################################| ETA:  00:00:00